Los Angeles Restraining Order Attorney

 - Permanent Restraining Order: Finally, a permanent restraining order can be issued, and may last for up to five years.
 A judge weighs all the evidence presented for and against the issue of a restraining order before making a decision on the issue.

-How a Restraining Order is Served
+How a Restraining Order is Served in LA

 If a court grants a temporary restraining order, the person who is named in the order must be “served,” so he or she is aware of the restrictions in place.